|Nutritional Guidelines (per serving)|

 Put the chopped cucumber in a large glass container with a tight-fitting lid.

 Pour the vodka over the cucumber.
-Seal the jar and let sit in a cool, dark space for at least three days and up to two weeks (any longer and the vodka will take on the slightly bitter taste of even peeled and seeded cucumber).
+Seal the jar and let sit in a cool, dark space for at least three days and up to two weeks (any longer and the vodka will take on a slightly bitter taste).

-Strain the vodka back into its original bottle or another clean bottle (We suggest clearly labeling the bottle to avoid cocktail-time confusion).
+Strain the vodka back into its original bottle or another clean bottle.
 Discard or eat what can now be considered the "pickled" cucumber whose flavor was infused into the vodka.